We are committed to supporting COLLEGE Teaching Fellows in their research, scholarship, and professional development.

 - Lifetime memberships or any subscriptions with a duration of more than one year

-For expense approvals and for more information on professional development funds, consult Associate Director Dayo Mitchell or the Fellows Handbook (fellows-only link).
+For expense approvals and for more information on professional development funds, consult Associate Director Dayo Mitchell or the Fellows Handbook (provided at orientation each year).

 Many fellows will serve as Course Coordinator for a course.
 This role carries a small supplemental stipend and enables fellows to develop skills in pedagogy, building consensus, facilitating complex discussions, and managing events.